samuel-vitorino/opentourney-api/README.md

 # OpenTourney API

-Backend for the OpenTourney app, powered by Svelte.
+Backend for the OpenTourney app, powered by Express.js.